josh-works/intermediate-ruby/_pages/about.md

 I hope to be helpful to these populations as well.

-So, here's a way to start writing more code, and at a higher degree of skill:
+So, here's a way to start writing more code, and at a higher degree of skill.
+I think it's critical to 'explore widely' and then pick whatever seems most interesting.
+Below, you'll find six different projects that can help you _write a lot of code_, quickly, in a way that will feel like good practice.
+I'm proud of all of it, in different ways.

 ### 1. (Re)implement `Fútbol`